mkPuzon/Neural-Nets-Library/README.md

 This will take a few minutes.

 ## Getting Started
 Examples of how to build and train networks are included in the `basics.ipynb` notebook.

-To
+## Features
+Customize, train, test, and inspect neural networks on a varity of datasets.
+Easy to use for a multitude of tasks including classification, regression, and multi-output regressions.

+## TO-DOs
+- [ ] Test variations of base_cnns on CIFAR-10 to develop testing pipline/scripts
+- [ ] Load in optic flow data
+- [ ] Test & debug MLP class
+- [ ] Create example notebook sections for classification, regression, and multi-output regressions
+- [ ] Add option for batch norm
+- [ ] Add option for layer norm

+- [ ] Neuron activation analysis visualizations (img -> mp4 pipeline)